elinscott-talks/group_meeting_march_2025/slides.typ

     #pause becomes
     #raw("self.engine.read(filename)")
     #pause
-  - ... and, more generally, many responsibilities are moved to the `engine` (reading/writing files, running running calculations, checking the status of calculations, loading pseudopotentials, etc.)
+  - ... and, more generally, many responsibilities are moved to the `engine` (reading/writing files, running calculations, checking the status of calculations, loading pseudopotentials, etc.)
 ])

 #slide([